Practice Change

 The CHoSEN Collaborative is an effort to increase consistency in implementation of best practice in the identification of and response to newborns prenatally exposed to substances throughout the Rocky Mountain region.

-QIC”, this work is built around multidisciplinary hospital-based improvement teams working collaboratively to achieve measurable improvements.
+The cornerstone initiative of the CHoSEN Collaborative is focused on quality improvement.
+Known as “CHoSEN QIC,” this work is built around multidisciplinary hospital-based improvement teams working collaboratively to achieve measurable improvements.

 Perinatal substance use is a major public health concern in Colorado and throughout the Rocky Mountain region.